tobya/gitmysite/readme.markdown

 *  git clone http://username:password@www.yoursite.com/.git/ CloneIntoDirectory

+The Script assumes you are the only one with access to the .git directory from the ftp or server side, so once a .htaccess file with a password has been created, it cannot be updated by the script.
+You must delete the files via ftp first.
+This prevents someone who gets access to the gitmysite.php script from changing the password to your repo.

 pick a good password.

 Single File.
 ------------

 The only file you need to upload to your site is the ??'gitmysite.php'?? file, the .gitignore file will be created for you.
+I wanted to do this to make it as simple as possible to install, as a result the file might be a bit confusing to read, but I feel it is worth the tradeoff.